muehlefeldt/AJD.jl/docs/src/getting-started.md

 ```

 #### FFDiag
-One implementation of the FFDiag algorithm is available through the keyword `algorithm="ffdiag"` [2].
+One implementation of the FFDiag algorithm is available through the keyword `algorithm="ffdiag"`.
+Resources to the topic can be found under reference [2].

+If you want to use the FFDiag algorithm for calculation of the diagonalization be aware, that a set containing the same matrices or only one matrix can't be calculated using the FFDiag algorithm.
+NaN values would occur when calculating the update matrix and the algorithm will give back the identity matrix as a filter.
+If you want to calculate those sets refer to the JDiag implementations.

-For example execute:
+For a minimal example execute:
 ```julia
 # Generate 1000 matrices of 10 x 10 size.
 M = AJD.get_test_data(:exact_diag, 10, 1000)